okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/createproject.md

 Launch Xcode and create a new iOS app project using SwiftUI for the interface and Swift for the language.

-> **Note:** The sample code uses features of SwiftUI available in iOS 14, and the async/await feature of iOS 15.
+> **Note:** The sample code uses SwiftUI features that are available in iOS 14, and the async/await feature of iOS 15.
 Use the completion handler version of the async/await functions to add compatibility with iOS 14 and later.

 #### Add the UI

 The functionality of the app is implemented in `ContentView.swift`, the main SwiftUI view.
 This includes view state, view model updates, and data model.
 For a production app, consider partitioning the view and data models into singletons, and then sharing state using Combine, bindings, or `@Environment`.

-The text views in the app display its current state and any optional information, such as the access token.
+The app contains three areas: the top area contains buttons for signing in and out, and for viewing information, the middle area shows the current app state, and the lower area displays information text, such as the token.
 The available buttons depend on the sign-in state of the user.
-The top-level `ZStack` contains a full-screen view that prevents the user interacting with the UI while the app is performing certain asynchronous operations, such as reading the user information.
+The top-level `ZStack` contains a full-screen view that prevents the user from interacting with the UI while the app is performing certain asynchronous operations, such as reading the user information.
 A production app may also perform asynchronous operations that do require showing a busy indicator but don't require blocking the UI.

 The following image shows the completed app in both the sign-in and signed-on states: